HarkerDev/harker-bell-server/docs/api.md

 Be sure to specify either a `Content-Type: application/json` or `Content-Type: application/x-www-form-urlencoded` HTTP header with each request, depending on which type you use, or else our server may get angry and throw a fit (a.k.a. a 400 error).
 :::

-Because no authentication is required, we may enforce IP-based rate limiting for all requests.
+Because no authentication is required, we may enforce IP-based rate limiting on all requests.
 If you encounter problems with accessing our API, please contact <a href="mailto:dev@harker.org" target="_blank">dev@harker.org</a>.

 ## `GET` /schedule